ovh/docs/pages/platform/ai/deploy_tuto_11_rasa_chatbot_flask/guide.en-gb.md

 That's it!
 On the URL of this app, you can speak to your chatbot.
 Try to have a simple conversation!
 And if you reload the page, you can notice that the chatbot go back to zero.
 So every user is different on each machine.

-Here is an example of a discussion with the chatbot :
+Here is an example of a discussion with the chatbot:

 ![image](images/result.jpg){.thumbnail}